 - Professional Development: Sign up for OEC webinars, online trainings, and credit work to help guide program best practices during COVID-19.
 Check our News page for announcements of upcoming webinars and our Running Your Business page to see recordings of past webinars.
 You can also use your OEC Registry account to access new additions to the continued free online training and apply for credit-based coursework scholarship.

 - Business support and incentives: These include:

 - Group and individual business coaching and training, funding application support, and incentives coordinated and led by our trusted partner, Women’s Business Development Council (WBDC).
 They can help you with business questions — and be sure to check out WBDC’s dedicated child care page.
 We will post more information here as additional support is announced.

 - OEC is working to support the fiscal health of centers and homes.
 Through a consulting agreement with Opportunities Exchange, we are using their resources to inform our thinking and advance our work in the areas of Shared Services and Staffed Family Child Care Networks.
 This article, The Iron Triangle: A Simple Formula for Financial Policy in ECE Programs presents a framework for budgeting for revenue that is founded on three important considerations: full enrollment, full fee collection, and revenues that cover the per-child cost.

 - Program quality supports: Get group and individualized quality improvement support via Accreditation Quality Initiative Supports (AQIS) for centers, group homes, and school-based programs, and Staffed Family Child Care Networks for family child care providers.

 - CTCARES programs: Register your program!
-If you register for CTCARES, your program to be ready to apply for fiscal supports now and in the future.
+If you register for CTCARES, your program will be ready to apply for fiscal supports now and in the future.
 We will continue to work to offer more phases of support for your program.

 How did OEC choose the supports offered in this program?